 The next 10-15 years in particular are critical in order to stop global warming.
 Ambitious climate goals necessitate substantial public and private sector investments to achieve the green and digital transitions.
 International and national regulations strive to make climate friendly investments more attractive.
 However, their full realisation takes time.

 The Climate Fund’s mission is to decrease the carbon footprint and strengthen the carbon handprint – in other words, to lower climate warming greenhouse emissions and add the emission reduction potential – by advancing new climate and digital solutions.
-In addition to decreasing greenhouse emissions, the fund aims to improve the use of natural resources and advance biodiversity.
-The Climate Fund can also fund digitalisation projects that bring societal benefits.
+In addition to decreasing greenhouse emissions, the company aims to improve the use of natural resources and advance biodiversity.

 The Climate Fund’s mission is to decrease the carbon footprint and strengthen the carbon handprint